SuperFastMRI-snu/SNU-FastMRI-Challenge/README.md

   - github: [Yoongon-Kim](https://github.com/Yoongon-Kim)

 ## Our Model
-Our model used MoE strategy with three [Feature-Image (FI) VarNet](https://www.nature.com/articles/s41598-024-59705-0) models.
-However, due to the 8GB limit on GPU VRAM, we discarded Block-wise Attention in each FI-VarNet model to save memory for more cascades and deeper UNets within the model.
+Our model used MoE strategy with three [Feature-Image (FI) VarNet](https://www.nature.com/articles/s41598-024-59705-0) sub-models.
+However, due to the 8GB limit on GPU VRAM, we discarded Block-wise Attention in each FI-VarNet sub-model to save memory for more cascades and deeper UNets within the sub-model.

 ### MoE strategy
+We created submodels specialized for specific acceleration ranges to handle various types of acceleration.
+When an input is received, the model calculates its acceleration and forwards it to the submodel specialized for that acceleration.
+The result is then outputted.

+Each FI-VarNet is trained on the same dataset but different masks were applied

 ### Feature-Image VarNet
 We were able to conserve most of the high-level features which are discarded in the last conv layer of each cascade in E2E VarNet